List of Bleach characters: V: Gremmy Thoumeaux

 Gremmy Thoumeaux (グレミィ・トゥミュー, Guremii Tumyū) is a young member of the Sternritter who has the epithet "V" for "The Visionary" (Za Vijonarī), the ability to turn fantasy into reality.
 Because of this power, Gremmy is considered the strongest of the Sternritter and feared by even his allies.
 Originally being a disembodied brain in a dome casing, Gremmy used his ability to create a body for himself.
 During the second Wandenreich's invasion, Gremmy creates a stand-in named Guenael Lee (グエナエル・リー, Guenaeru Rī), whose "V" epithet stands for the "Vanishing Point" (Banishingu Pointo) in terms of his ability to make his own shape and existence disappear at will, disappearing from both a person's sight and memory.
 After Guenael appears before a hiding Isane and Yachiru, with the latter forgetting him after she punched him in the face, Gremmy kills off his creation while revealing to the two Soul Reapers it was a distraction so he could kill Rose and Kensei.
 Gremmy almost killed Yachiru when Kenpachi arrives.
 Intending to kill the Soul Reaper captain with the power of his imagination, Gremmy engages Kenpachi in battle.
 Eventually, with Kenpachi using his own power against him by displaying his own, a furious Gremmy builds up his muscle strength in a desperate effort to defeat Kenpachi.
 But it results in Gremmy's death as his body breaks apart due to it not being able to handle the increased muscle mass.
 As Gremmy dies, he leaves a brain in a jar as his true form.

-Gremmy is voiced by Natsuki Hanae in the Japanese version of the anime and in the Japanese game Bleach: Brave Souls and by A.J.
-Beckles in the English dub, while Guenael is voiced by Tadashi Miyazawa in the Japanese version and by Alex Cazares in the English dub.
+Gremmy is voiced by Natsuki Hanae in the original Japanese version of the anime and in the Japanese game Bleach: Brave Souls and by A.J.
+Beckles in the English dub.

+Guenael is voiced by Tadashi Miyazawa in the original Japanese version and by Alex Cazares in the English dub.

 W: Nianzol Weizol

 Nianzol Weizol (ニャンゾル・ワイゾル, Nyanzoru Waizoru) is a Sternritter who has the epithet "W" for "The Wind" (Za Waindo), the ability to push away any attacks that he has seen and allows him to move around uninhibited.
 Having a habit of not completing his sentences, Nianzol has shaggy black hair and a rather inhuman appearance with two tongues sticking from his mouth.
 Nianzol accompanies Yhwach, Haschwalth, and Ishida during their raid of the Soul King Palace, acting as Yhwach's "shadow" to protect him from the Royal Guards before revealing himself.
 However, defeating most of Senjumaru Shutara's guards, Nianzol finds that she altered his trenchcoat and dies of impalement by the article of clothing during his attempt to remove it.

-Nianzol is voiced by Sōichirō Hoshi in the Japanese version of the anime and by Robbie Daymond in the English dub.
+Nianzol is voiced by Sōichirō Hoshi in the original Japanese version of the anime and by Robbie Daymond in the English dub.